Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Background

 where $N_p(w)=|\{i : w_{p,i}=w\}|$ is the number of times weight $w$ occurs at $p$. \end{lem}

 We need the below lemma to associate a multigraph to a torus action on an oriented manifold with isolated fixed points, in which we extend Lemma \ref{l28} to torus actions.

-\begin{lem} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points.
+\begin{lem} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points whose isotropy submanifolds are orientable.
 Let $w$ be a weight at some fixed point $p$ and $F$ a connected component of $M^{\ker w}$ containing $p$.
 Reversing the orientation of each $L_{q,i}$ if necessary, assume that all weights in $T_qF$ are positive multiples of $w$ for all $q \in F \cap M^{T^k}$.
 Then

 where $F$ is chosen an orientation, and $N_q(w)=|\{i : w_{p,i}=w\}|$ is the multiplicity of $w$ in $T_qF$. \end{lem}